-Almost all Full Frame CCD detector area is exposed to light, which ensures quantum efficiency provided but these sensors.
-Modern FF CCD detectors are suitable also for scientific applications, even if equipped with so-called Anti Blooming Gate (ABG - a gate, which prohibits blooming of the charge to neighboring pixels when image is over-exposed) with linear enough response to light within the full dynamic range.
+• G3 cameras with OnSemi KAF Full Frame (FF) CCD architecture.
+Almost all Full Frame CCD detector area is exposed to light.
+This is why these detectors provide very high quantum efficiency.
+FF CCD detectors, intended for research applications, are not equipped with so-called Anti Blooming Gate (ABG - a gate, which prohibits blooming of the charge to neighboring pixels when image is overexposed) to ensure linear response to light through the whole dynamic range.
+FF CCD detectors used for astrophotography are equipped with ABG to eliminate disrupting blooming streaks within field of view.